 Bourke, 58, presented his painting to publican Edwards, who unveiled ‘Chloe the Second’ to the public in a corner of his public bar on Monday September 6 1954.

-While the original Chloe, a bosomy nude, has graced the walls of Young and Jackson’s Hotel in Melbourne since 1909, the fate of Sydney’s ‘copy’ remains a mystery.
+While the original Chloe, a bosomy nude, has graced the walls of Young and Jackson Hotel in Melbourne since 1909, and remains a treasured attraction.
+However, the fate of Sydney’s ‘copy’ remains a mystery.

 High rise apartments now replace the pub on the north-west corner of Sussex and Liverpool Streets, Sydney, where ‘Chloe the Second’ made her unsuccessful attempt to take the crown from her Melbourne counterpart .

 For more on the history of Young & Jackson Hotel, Melbourne and ‘Chloe’ visit the Time Gents’ story: Just who were Young and Jackson, and the story of their famous nude, Chloe